Fujifilm GFX 50R

 The Fujifilm GFX 50R is a mirrorless medium format camera produced by Fujifilm.
 It shares its image sensor, processor and most of its components with the larger GFX 50S.
-The 50R is smaller and less expensive than the 50S but looks like the X-Pro2.
+The 50R is smaller and less expensive than the 50S and styled similarly to the Fujifilm X-E series.

 The camera was announced by the corporation on September 25, 2018.
 The camera has been available for sale since November 2018.

 It is a mirrorless medium format camera incorporating a large sensor, 1.7 times the size of a full-size 35mm image sensor.

 Unlike the 50S, the 50R only has a smaller electronic viewfinder located on the left of the body.
 The 50S has a larger viewfinder located in its center.

 The GFX 50R was discontinued in September 2021 upon the announcement of the Fujifilm GFX50S II.